coherentgraphics/coherentpdf.js/README.md

 - Export PDF file to / Import PDF file from JSON.
 - Manipulate optional content groups

-The files in `dist/` and the file coherentpdf.js are distributed under the AGPL - see LICENSE.md.
-Check if you need a commercial license.
+coherentpdf.js is distributed under the AGPL - see LICENSE.md.
+If you are unable to abide by the terms of the AGPL, you will need a commercial license.

 [https://www.coherentpdf.com/](https://www.coherentpdf.com/)

 For commercial licenses, email [contact@coherentgraphics.co.uk](mailto:contact@coherentgraphics.co.uk)

 Use
 ---